 The second table shows the absolute results and their evolution.
 I report in Euros because my portfolio has several underlying currencies and it’s the one I’m more used to.

-Beating the market gives confidence, but what really matters are the absolute results.
+Beating the market gives confidence, but what really matters to me are absolute results.
 Relative results are nice to have and necessary.
-If you do not have them you should consider putting your money, in equal amounts and periodically, in some good market index funds.
-If you manage your money, specially if you do it full time, more than relative results are necessary.
+If I did not have them I would consider putting my money, in equal amounts and periodically, in some good market index funds.
+Since I manage money full time requiring more than relative results.
 It’s not enough to say “oh, I did great I just lost 12%, but the market did much worse”.
-Leave that mentality to the mutual funds.
-Relative results are a necessary condition but what is additionally important for you is absolute growth and above all preservation of capital.
-If you lose, lose the minimum, if you win, strive to win big, in absolute terms.
-Be very selective and bet big only when the odds are in your favor.
+I leave that mentality to the mutual funds.
+Relative results are a necessary condition but what is additionally important for me are absolute growth and above all preservation of capital.
+If I lose, I try to lose the minimum, if I win, I strive to win big, in absolute terms.
+I’m very selective and bet big only when the odds are in my favor.
 Character plays a big role too, make sure you have it.
 If I had panicked in 2008 instead of acting with conviction by deploying my cash after opportunities my performance would have been different.

 You can see the information above as the evolution of a company.
 A company with a portfolio of assets, composed of equity and liabilities.
 The assets that make up the portfolio is the value of all my brokerage accounts.